Varthini-pvk/FWONE_POM/README.md

-# A End to End frame work for UI automation with Selenium, TestNG using Pattern Object Model
+# A End to End frame work for UI automation with Selenium, TestNG using Pattern Object Mode
+----under Development----